paladin952/AlgorithmsProblems/README.md

 # AlgorithmsProblems
-Here are some problems from different coding websites solved in python and java
+Some problems from different coding websites solved in python and java